DualBrain/ANSIPrint/README.md

 ## Notes

-- This requires the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe)
+- This requires a relatively recent version of [QB64](https://qb64.com); tested with [QB64](https://qb64.com) v2.1.0
+- [QuickPak Professional](https://github.com/DualBrain/QuickPakPro) is required for `DEMO.BAS`; simply get a copy of [QPP](https://github.com/DualBrain/QuickPakPro) and put it at the same folder level as this project:
+  - `C:\Projects\ANSIPRINT`
+  - `C:\Projects\QuickPakPro`
 - The renderer is designed for QB64's 32BPP graphics Window.
-Legacy `SCREEN`s will not work
+Legacy `SCREEN`s will not work.
+With that said, will work toward getting it to work with "legacy" `SCREEN` modes.
+- Not all included samples are working, but they are included so that they can be utilized to potentially handle whatever reason/issue/feature *doesn't work*.
 - This is WIP.
-So, expect things to change and break.
-There are some bugs and quirks that needs to be worked out

 ## Credits

-[Rick Christy (grymmjack)](https://github.com/grymmjack) for pointing out issues and helping me with invaluable resources.
-I've also used some of his artwork shamelessly for testing my library.
+- Based on a project initially created by [Samuel Gomes])(https://github.com/a740g).
+- Some of the artwork included for testing is by [Rick Christy](https://github.com/grymmjack).